-Uncomfortable moments for Boris Johnson in Partygate questions
+Boris Johnson: Did MPs pierce the ex-PM's armour?

 But he added he was advised "by different people, on different occasions" that the rules had been followed.

-The committee is probing on Boris Johnson's assertion that he got repeated assurances that there was no rule breaches.
+The committee is probing on Mr Johnson's assertion that he got repeated assurances that there was no rule breaches.

 If it appears that the PM hadn't sought advice widely, the committee might contend that he was "reckless" in claiming rules and guidance were followed at all times.